Tiberiusmoon/Antivirus-Combat-and-Repair/README.md

-#### Here i will guide you through recovering your Windows 10 OS from an infection.
+#### Here I will guide you through recovering your Windows 10 OS from an infection.
 This guide is only for some viruses and can't help you against ransomware!

-### Sign's of infection:
+### Signs of infection:

-- When a virus is infected on to your system, icon's and taskbars can flicker breifly.
+- When a virus is infected on to your system, icons and taskbars can flicker breifly.
-- Slower than usual performance while gaming or high background usage that mysteriously dissappears when you open task manager.
+- Slower than usual performance while gaming or high background usage that mysteriously disappears when you open task manager.
 - Multiple Apps not working that are usually fine.
 - Windows Update is not working.

-These are only a few sign's of infection, some can be unique, obvious or subtle.
+These are only a few signs of infection, some can be unique, obvious or subtle.

 ### Removal of the virus:

-Using a well known antivirus is great for preventing infection; BUT! in some cases it is totally useless if you do not update your system or its trail has expired.
+Using a well known antivirus is great for preventing infection; BUT! in some cases it is totally useless if you do not update your system or its trial has expired.
-At this time of writing i prefer (Malwarebytes)[https://www.malwarebytes.com/premium/].
+At this time of writing i prefer [Malwarebytes](https://www.malwarebytes.com/premium/).
 But like all technology it changes and evolves which is why its important to read up on the latest info.

-First lets use Malwarebytes Antirootkit to scan you system https://www.malwarebytes.com/antirootkit/
+First, lets use Malwarebytes Antirootkit to scan you system. https://www.malwarebytes.com/antirootkit/
 When you extract and run the app click the update button before scanning.
-This will scan your system for malicous software and remove it.
+This will scan your system for malicious software and remove it.
 (if this part fails, try this again after following the repairing section)

 ### Repairing the damage:

-OpenCommand prompt in admin mode, this is usually found by right clicking the start button and opening Command Prompt.
+Open Command prompt in admin mode, this is usually found by right clicking the start button and opening Command Prompt.
 Type:
 > dism.exe /Online /Cleanup-image /Restorehealth